rhidra/clapback-backend/README.md

 Sometimes, there are errors that the certificate is self signed.
 Just delete the `certbot` folder, make sure the containers are down, and start again.

+To create a new admin user, just register a new user at `POST /auth/register`, the first user will be granted admin access.

 ## Deployment Pipeline

 To setup the deployement pipeline, generate a set of RSA keys with `ssh-keygen`.